-- All-CGI Cartoon: Animated via Adobe Flash, and it's very noticable.
+- All-CGI Cartoon: Surprisingly animated via Toon Boom Harmony of all animation softwares, and it's very noticeable.

 - All Love Is Unrequited: Birch for Raffi, and, seemingly, Liam for Sandra.